Flamenco/stackeditpro/Features.md

 See https://jekyllrb.com/docs/front-matter/.

 ## Keyboard Shortcuts
 We added a keyboard shortcut manager.
-Currently there is one shortcut
+Currently there is only one shortcut registered, but we plan on adding more, and allowing them to be user defined.

-### Move lines up
+### Move Lines Up Or Down
-Press shift-alt-up or shift-alt-down to move the cursor line or selected lines up or down.
+Press *shift-alt-up* or *shift-alt-down* to move the cursor line or selected lines up or down.
 This is great for changing the order of lines in lists.

 ## Grav Connector